-- You might think there’s way too much onion and shallow in this recipe, but I promise it cooks down and practically melts into the recipe by the time it’s done cooking.
+- You might think there’s way too much onion and shallot in this recipe, but I promise it cooks down and practically melts into the recipe by the time it’s done cooking.

 - I used just maple syrup cause I do like naturally sweetened best.
 You can add some brown sugar if you would like through, as it’s pretty traditional to have both in most bacon jam recipes.
-(You can either replace 1/4 of the maple syrup and add 1/4 cup brown sugar or add an additional 1/4 cup sugar to this recipe to sweeten it up more.)
+(Either replace 1/4 of the maple syrup and add 1/4 cup brown sugar or add an additional 1/4 cup sugar to this recipe to sweeten it up more.)

 - You can also add 1/4 teaspoon cayenne pepper to spice this up a little – I plan to do that next time!

 Here’s a few serving ideas for this bourbon bacon jam:

 - Spoon it on top of some burgers or even grilled chicken.